Ondřej Mastný

 Ondřej Mastný (born 8 March 2002) is a Czech footballer who plays as a goalkeeper for Bohemian Football League club Příbram.

 Career

 In 2018, Mastný joined the youth academy of English Premier League side Manchester United.

 Mastný started in the 2020–21 EFL Trophy match against Rochdale on 29 September 2020.
 He kept a clean sheet and won the match on penalties.

 On 30 January 2023, he was loaned out to Northern Irish club Portadown until June 2023.

-On 15 August 2023, Mastný returned back to Vysočina Jihlava, year before end of his contract with Manchester United.
+On 15 August 2023, Mastný returned to Vysočina Jihlava, year before end of his contract with Manchester United.
 He signed a multi-year contract.

 In August 2024, Mastný joined Bohemian Football League club Příbram on a loan deal.